spiral/docs/docs/en/cookbook/simple-chat.md

 ];
 ```

-And set the `BROADCAST_CONNECTION` environment variable to our new connection:
+Additionally, it is necessary to set the `BROADCAST_CONNECTION` environment variable to the newly created connection:

 ```dotenv .env
 # Broadcast
 BROADCAST_CONNECTION=centrifugo
 ```

-Now our application will be able to broadcast events to Centrifugo server.
+Following these steps will enable the application to broadcast events to the Centrifugo server.

 > **Note**
-> `centrifugo` driver is provided by `spiral/roadrunner-bridge` package.
+> The `centrifugo` driver is provided by the `spiral/roadrunner-bridge` package.

 ### Database Connection

-Our application needs a database to operate.
-By default, the database configuration is located
+In order for our application to function properly, a database connection must be established.
+The database configuration
-in `app/config/database.php` file.
-For our application, we will use PostgreSQL database.
+file can be found in the `app/config/database.php` file.
+For this particular application, we will be utilizing a
+PostgreSQL database.

 ```diff app/config/database.php
 use Cycle\Database\Config;